Dragsfjärd

 Dragsfjärd is a former municipality of Finland.
-On 1 January 2009 it was consolidated with Kimito and Västanfjärd to form the new municipality of Kimitoön.
+On 1 January 2009, it was consolidated with Kimito and Västanfjärd to form the new municipality of Kimitoön.
+The municipality of Hitis was merged to Dragsfjärd in 1969.

 It is located in the province of Western Finland and is part of the Southwest Finland region.
-The municipality had a population of 3,378 (2004-12-31) and covered an area of 274.95 km^{2} of which 8.17 km^{2} is water.
+The municipality had a population of 3,378 (2004-12-31) and covered an area of 274.95 km^{2} of which 8.17 km^{2} was water.
 The population density was 12.66 inhabitants per km^{2}.

-Western part of the municipality belongs to the Southwestern Archipelago National Park and forms the eastern part of the park.
+The western part of the municipality belongs to the Southwestern Archipelago National Park and forms the eastern part of the park.

-The municipality was bilingual with 76% of the population being Swedish speakers and 21% being Finnish speakers.
+The municipality was bilingual, with 76% of the population being Swedish speakers and 21% being Finnish speakers.